 Physical, Personal and Social Learning

-Although the curriculum is described by level, this document provides advice by level and age, on the nature of learners and the relevant curriculum:
+The AusVELS curriculum is described by levels.
+This document provides advice on the nature of learners, by level and age and the relevant curriculum:

 These levels lay the foundation for learning mathematics.
 Students at this level can access powerful mathematical ideas relevant to their current lives and learn the language of mathematics, which is vital to future progression.